General relativistic limit of f(R) gravity in the horizon scale of black hole: Introduction

-Earlier studies on compact stellar orbits near Sgr A* (\cite{2020ApJ...893...31K, 2023IJMPD..3250021P, 2024ApJ...964..127P}) and size of the shadow of Sgr A* (\cite{2023EPJC...83..120K, 2024ApJ...964..127P}) show that massive scalarons with $M_{\psi} >> M_g$, $M_g$ being the graviton mass ($M_g \sim 10^{-23}$ eV) (\cite{PhysRevD.103.122002}) reproduce GR like observables.
 Advance of the planetary perihelia and Cassini's bound on the PPN parameter, $\gamma$ in the solar system are found to be satisfied by scalarons which are heavier than graviton by at least 6-7 orders of magnitude (\cite{2025PhyS..100f5006P}).

-In this work we study black hole shadow shape by taking a new non-Kerr metric, which is stationary, vacuum and axisymmetric solution of $f(R)$ gravity theory, known as Kerr Scalaron metric developed by \cite{2024ApJ...964..127P}.
+In this work we study black hole shadow shape by taking a new stationary, axisymmetric and vacuum solution of $f(R)$ gravity theory, known as Kerr Scalaron metric developed by \cite{2024ApJ...964..127P}.
 We show that $f(R)$ gravity scalaron has an appropriate GR limit while reproducing Kerr like black hole shadow measured by the Event Horizon Telescope (EHT) collaboration.
-We present scalaron mass which reproduces Kerr like shadow and show that scalarons respect "no-hair" theorem.
+We present scalaron mass which reproduces Kerr like shadow and show that scalarons respect no-hair theorem.
+We recover the Kerr character of the $f(R)$ gravity metric for an interesting mass scale of the scalaron - that of ultra-light scalar dark matter.
+We, therefore, reproduce the line of reasoning which ensures that Kerr metric is not unique to GR and exists in $f(R)$ gravity theory (\cite{PhysRevLett.100.091101}).
 It is demonstrated that scalaron mass compatible with GR like shadow matches with the ones derived from different scales such as orbits of the S-stars near Sgr A* (\cite{2020ApJ...893...31K, 2023IJMPD..3250021P}) and solar system (\cite{2025PhyS..100f5006P}).
 These scalaron masses are found to reproduce solar system like PPN parameter, $\gamma$ in the horizon scale of the black hole.
 From a novel relation between scalaron mass and black hole mass, we show that scalaron mass compatible with black hole shadow (size and shape) is reproduced by curvature ($\kappa$) and potential ($\phi$) scales experienced by S-stars near the GC black hole.

+The novelty of the finding is in uncovering a general relativistic limit of scalaron mass, a lower mass limit of scalarons on the basis of EHT's available measurement on the Sgr A* black hole shadow, testing black hole no-hair theorem with scalaron mass and linking horizon scale scalaron mass with that obtained earlier in other astrophysical scales.